Mahāsaṅghika Vinaya

 Explanation

 “A bhikkhunī” is as explained above.
 “Beds, mats, pillows, and blankets” are as explained in detail above in the bhikkhu rules.
 “Asking” means encouraging to donate, and requesting.
 Later exchanging them for robes, bowls, drinks, food, liquid remedies, and medicines for her own use is a nissaggiya pācittiya.
 “A nissaggiya pācittiya” means that the item should be relinquished in the midst of the sangha, and the pācittiya should be confessed.
 If she doesn’t relinquish the item but confesses, she breaks a minor vinaya rule.
 “A pācittiya” is as explained in detail in the bhikkhu rules.
 If a bhikkhunī asks for beds and mats, and then exchanges them for robes, bowls, drinks, food, liquid remedies, and medicines for her own use, it’s a nissaggiya pācittiya.
 If she asks for one thing, it’s not allowed to use it for another purpose.
 If she asks for a bed, and exchanges it for a mat; or if she asks for a mat, and exchanges it for a pillow; or if she asks for a pillow, and exchanges it for a blanket, she breaks a minor vinaya rule.
 If she encourages donations and asks, and receives many funds for beds, mats, and pillows, she should keep records of each person’s contribution: “This is a bed fund, this is a mat fund, this is a pillow fund, this is a blanket fund.”
 If she doesn’t do this, she breaks a minor vinaya rule for each case.
-She’s allowed to lend it out to manage the monastery, even just for buying pans and pots, if the loan is used according to dhamma.
+She’s allowed to lend it out to manage the monastery, even just for buying pots and pans, if the loan is used according to dhamma.
 If a bhikkhu asks for beds and mats, and uses them for something else, he breaks a minor vinaya rule.
 He’s allowed to lend it out for a use according to dhamma.
 This is what was said.